carlomilanesi/measures-rs/docs/Tutorial.md

 ## Angles

-With the library `rs-measures`, you can also handle angles.
+With the library `measures`, you can also handle angles.
 Consider a screw mechanism, that can be turned by several cycles (or revolutions).
 ```rust
     let mut position = MeasurePoint::<Cycle>::new(3.);